yarisvt/tyk-docs/tyk-docs/content/manage-multiple-environments/index.md

 ### Node tags

 If your API is segmented, node tags will be appended to the analytics data, this will allow you to filter out all traffic going through a specific node or node cluster.

+> Note: If you set `use_db_app_options.node_is_segmented` to `true` for multiple gateway nodes, you should ensure that `management_node` is set to `false`.
+This is to ensure visibility for the management node across all APIs.

+`management_node` is available from v2.3.4 and onwards.

+See [Tyk Gateway Configuration Options][1] for more details on node tags.

+ [1]: /docs/configure/tyk-gateway-configuration-options/